MonoGame/docs.monogame.github.io/articles/getting_to_know/whatis/WhatIs_Audio.md

 * Desktop platforms have a maximum of 256 sounds playing simultaneously.
 * Consoles and other platforms have their own constraints, please look at the console sdk documentation for more information,

+> [!IMPORTANT]
-An [InstancePlayLimitException](xref:Microsoft.Xna.Framework.Audio.InstancePlayLimitException) exception is thrown if this limit is exceeded.
+> An [InstancePlayLimitException](xref:Microsoft.Xna.Framework.Audio.InstancePlayLimitException) exception is thrown if this limit is exceeded.

 ## Audio Buffer Format

-The byte\[\] buffer format used as a parameter for the [SoundEffect](xref:Microsoft.Xna.Framework.Audio.SoundEffect) constructor, [Microphone.GetData](xref:Microsoft.Xna.Framework.Audio.Microphone) method, and [DynamicSoundEffectInstance.SubmitBuffer](xref:Microsoft.Xna.Framework.Audio.DynamicSoundEffectInstance) method is PCM wave data.
+The `byte[]` buffer format used as a parameter for the [SoundEffect](xref:Microsoft.Xna.Framework.Audio.SoundEffect) constructor, [Microphone.GetData](xref:Microsoft.Xna.Framework.Audio.Microphone) method, and [DynamicSoundEffectInstance.SubmitBuffer](xref:Microsoft.Xna.Framework.Audio.DynamicSoundEffectInstance) method is PCM wave data.
 Additionally, the PCM format is interleaved and in little-endian.

 The audio format has the following constraints: